Anan651/Digital-Transformation-and-Network-Automation/README.md

 # Network Automation & Governance Solution

-A production-ready implementation of the Vodafone Network Automation, Digital Transformation, and Governance Technical Assessment.
+A production-ready implementation of Network Automation, Digital Transformation, and Governance Technical Assessment.

 This solution demonstrates how to: